 Another possible mechanism is merely negating the negative effects on some saturated fatty acids on insulin sensitivity.
 Palmitic acid is known to induce muscular insulin resistance, and polyunsaturated fats (either omega-3 or 6) can reduce the negative effects of palmitic acid.

 There is some evidence that suggests fish oil might increase insulin sensitivity, but these studies are isolated and are dependent on pre-existing conditions that hinder insulin sensitivity.
-Fish oil supplementation does not increase insulin sensitivity or reduce fasting glucose (a long-term marker of glucose metabolism).
-Fish oil can, however, reduce blood glucose acutely
+Fish oil supplementation does not increase insulin sensitivity or reduce fasting_ glucose (a long-term marker of glucose metabolism).
+Fish oil can, however, reduce blood glucose acutely.

 In mice, high doses (15% of diet) of fish oil have been noted to induce CPT-1, Nrf1, and PPAR-α expression in adipose tissue; the latter of which tends to be antiobese when activated and the former the enzyme that mediates carnitine transport into the mitochondria and serves as the rate-limiting step of fat oxidation.